 This dash cam has better features, looks great, and feels sturdy, having what many of its competitors do not have.

-Owl Car Dash Camera
+Owl Car Dual Dash Camera

-Best dual-lens front and rear cam
+Dual lens front and rear dual dash cam

-The addition of a second, rear-facing camera lens to monitor activity in and around the cabin of your vehicle is the latest invention among dash cams.
-There are lots of choices in this section o dash cams, although, the owl dash cam sticks out of the rest because of its safety add-ons.
+The addition of a second, rear-facing camera dual lens to monitor activity in and around the cabin of your vehicle is the latest invention among dash cams.
+There are lots of choices in this section on dash cams, although, the owl dash cam sticks out of the rest because of its safety add-ons.

 Once the storage is full, older clips get deleted.
 But with a vocal command, the driver can store specific moments.
 Well, there are still more interesting features that this dash cam possesses.

 When you park your car, this Car Camera actually keeps your car safe by watching for motion, and sending an alert to your phone when someone approaches or tries to enter your car.